r3ply/r3ply.com/content/_index.md

 ### How does this subject line get in the email to begin with?
 When the use clicks a “comment” button, they’re actually clicking a mailto link that pre-populates the necessary information.

+### What is included in the mailto links?
+It includes the sender, as well as instructions that are in the email body.
+However, most importantly is the subject line which includes what the comment is replying as well as hash designed to prevent tampering.

 ### How does this mailto link get generated?
 Your site needs to build it.

 ### What prevents a malicious user from tampering with the subject line?
 r3ply will compare a hash of the subject line to a precomputed one, and if they differ it will reject the email.

-### How does users sending an email help with moderation?
+### How do emails help with moderation?
-Because if they spam or are otherwise malicious that email address can be blocked.
+Because if users spam or are otherwise malicious then their email address can be blocked.

 ### Can’t they just use another email address?
 Yes, but then that one can be blocked too, and using multiple email addresses is a problem for traditional account signups as well.

 ### Do users receive a notification that their comment was successfully submitted?
 Yes, currently r3ply will auto reply to their email notifying them that their comment has been received.

 </div>